What Is Glycogen? Benefits for Diet and Exercise - Dr. Axe

 • Its main function is to help the body maintain homeostasis by either storing or releasing glucose depending on our energy needs at any given time.

-• Glycogen storage takes place mostly in our liver and muscle cells.
-Our liver breaks down and releases it into our bloodstream when we need more energy than we’ve taken in from food sources, especially carbohydrates.
+• Glycogen storage takes place mostly in the liver and muscle cells.
+The liver breaks down and releases it into the bloodstream when someone needs more energy than she’s taken in from food sources, especially carbohydrates.

 More Nutrition